simeononsecurity/simeononsecurity.ch/content/articles/field-it-tidbits-beyond-the-mini-datacenter/index.en.md

 Our [cyber insurance guide](/articles/cyber-insurance_-what-you-need-to-know-before-you-buy/) covers what a policy typically does and does not include, and applies directly to the data-loss side of a field deployment even though it was not written with field IT specifically in mind.

+## Software Licensing in a Disconnected Environment

+**A license server phoning home for validation is a liability the moment the node loses its uplink.** Field software licensing needs the same offline-first thinking as everything else in this series.

+- **Activate offline license modes and generate any needed offline activation files before departure**, not after arriving at a site with no connectivity to complete the process.
+- **Track license expiration dates on the same laminated reference card covered earlier**, since a license quietly expiring mid-deployment is functionally the same failure as a hardware fault.
+- **Prefer open-source tooling wherever it meets the mission's requirements.** Software with no license server dependency removes an entire category of field failure.

+*Test every licensed tool's offline behavior on the bench before the first real deployment.* A tool silently degrading or locking out functionality without connectivity is a bad surprise to find for the first time in the field.

+## Firmware and Boot Media Integrity Checks

+**A firmware image or bootable USB drive coming from an untrusted download link, or sitting unverified in a shared kit for a year, carries supply chain risk into every deployment using it.**

+- **Verify checksums or cryptographic signatures on every firmware image and OS installer** before writing it to media, comparing against the value published on the vendor's official site.
+- **Store known-good, verified images in the spares kit itself**, not only on a laptop back at the office, so a field recovery does not depend on connectivity to re-download and re-verify a clean image.
+- **Re-verify checksums periodically for images sitting in long-term kit storage**, since bit rot on flash media silently corrupts a stored image between deployments.

+*A field recovery using an unverified image trades one problem for a potentially worse one.* Verifying checksums takes thirty seconds and confirms the image is what it claims to be before it touches production hardware.

 ## Small Habits Preventing Big Field Failures

 A few habits do not fit neatly under hardware, power, or connectivity, but they show up repeatedly in after-action reports from field deployments of every kind.